openjdk/guide/src/guide/cloning-the-jdk.md

 * [Skara Documentation](https://wiki.openjdk.org/display/SKARA)
 :::

-The complete source code for the JDK is hosted at [GitHub](https://github.com).
+After the initial release of the JDK source code into OpenJDK in 2007 the OpenJDK project moved from TeamWare to using Mercurial.
+Starting in 2019 the source revision control has been moved to Git.
+The complete source code for the JDK is today hosted at [GitHub](https://github.com).
 You can browse the code directly in the [openjdk/jdk repository](https://github.com/openjdk/jdk), or download the code for offline browsing, editing, and building using `git clone`.

     $ git clone https://github.com/openjdk/jdk.git